GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Spectral fitting

 The VIMOS spectrum has a much higher spectral resolution compared to the PRISM spectrum.
 Meanwhile, the noise level of the VIMOS spectrum is higher than that of the PRISM spectrum and thus the broad component of emission lines could potentially be lost in the noise.

 We used \textsc{pPXF} to fit the VIMOS spectrum.
 Again, we assumed the continuum is a combination of power laws.
 Due to the high noise level of the VIMOS spectrum, we used the best-fit continuum model from the fitting of the PRISM spectrum to construct the input continuum template.
 Specifically, we fixed the relative shape of the continuum redwards of Ly$\alpha$ to that of the best-fit PRISM continuum model, while setting the continuum bluewards of Ly$\alpha$ a flat line.
 This choice is motivated by the fact that the shape of the damped Lyman continuum is uncertain but it has an intrinsically low flux level.
 Furthermore, we did not include any polynomials during the fit in order to avoid overfitting the noise.
 Thus, our final continuum model is the weighted sum of a best-fit PRISM continuum and a flat continuum in the blue.
-We note that the choice of the continuum is vital for the subsequent flux measurements.
-For example, by assuming the underlying continuum has a stellar origin, \citet{barchiesi2023} obtained flux measurements different from ours especially for weak lines (e.g., their flux for \nv\ is only $\sim 1/3$ of ours).
-We discuss this difference later in our nebular diagnostics.

-Figure~\ref{fig:vimos_fit} shows the VIMOS spectrum and the emission lines we identified.
-Among the lines, Ly$\alpha$ clearly shows an asymmetric line profile.
-Meanwhile, \nv\ exhibits a P-Cygni profile, which is attributed to a $\sim 3$ Myr-old stellar population by \citet{barchiesi2023}.
-However, it is clear from the high resolution optical spectrum that GS\_3073 is a type-1 AGN \citep{ubler2023a}.
-Therefore, its UV continuum is likely dominated by the AGN continuum.
-The presence of the P-Cygni profile could thus be an indication of an outflow in the AGN.
-While this sets the \nv\ flux we measured to be a lower limit of the intrinsic flux, this does not impact our conclusion.
-We further discuss the potential explanation for the P-Cygni profile in Section~\ref{subsec:outflow}.